GLOBAL MARKETS-Shares dip, euro gains ahead of Bernanke speech

 forthcoming data to shed light on the direction Bernanke might

-are due out on Friday and could shed light on the economy of the
+orders are due out on Friday and could shed light on the economy